Hussein-Mourad/final-term3/README.md

 ```

 ### Sort by date
 This function sorts the global array of contacts by date of birth.
-It uses bubble sort to sort the array but it relies on a function `compareDates()` to compare dates.
+It uses bubble sort to sort the array but it relies on a function [`compareDates()`](#comparedates) to compare dates.

 The way it works is by taking to dates it returns true if the first date is later than the second one else it returns false.
 It compares the two years if they doesn't match then it returns true.
 If the year matches and months don't then it returns true.
 Finally if the year and month are the same and day don't match then it returns true else it returns false as the second date is smaller than or equal the first.

 > You can find sample runs for this function in [Print](#print-1) section above
+> Note: You can click on the name of the helping functions for more information.
 #### Code:
 ```C
 bool compareDates(BirthDate date1, BirthDate date2)